-b) Early Retirement Incentive Program.
-The Program is designed to encourage the early retirement of eligible employees by offering an incentive to retire in the form of paid premiums in the group medical and dental health insurance program offered retirees by Blue Cross Blue Shield at the time of the eligible employee's retirement.
+Early Retirement Incentive Program.
+The Program is designed to encourage b) the early retirement of eligible employees by offering an incentive to retire in the form of paid premiums in the group medical and dental health insurance program offered retirees by Blue Cross Blue Shield at the time of the eligible employee's retirement.
 The payment of premium will continue until the retired employee becomes eligible for coverage under the federal Medicare program, at which time the paid premiums shall cease.
 Full-time employees who have completed at least ten (10) years of continuous service within the State College System, and who are sixty (60) years of age or older are eligible to participate in this program upon providing six (6) months of advanced written notice.
 The employee shall be responsible for membership fees required by NSEA.
 In order to be eligible for this program, the employee has to meet the five (5) year Educator's Health Alliance continuous coverage requirement.
+The six (6) months advanced written notice can be waived at the discretion of the Employer.